heinrich5991/libtw2/doc/datafile.md

 Items
 -----

-An item consists of a 16-bit unsigned integer `type_id`, an 16-bit unsigned integer `id` and an array of 32-bit signed integers `data`.
+An item consists of a 16-bit unsigned integer `type_id`, a 16-bit unsigned integer `id` and an array of 32-bit signed integers `data`.
 The combination of `type_id` and `id` is unique amongst all items.